Flowers of Freedom: Voice, Defiance, and Coming of Age in Purple Hibiscus

 The core text Purple Hibiscus fits within the year-long theme of the individual in society, as Adichie uses parallel plotlines to portray how the Achike family is a microcosm of the Nigerian society they live in.
 Through her portrayal of political and familial violence, Adichie invites readers to debate whether an individual should stay in an unjust and oppressive society in order to create change or leave that society for a better life.
 Students also explore the sacrifices individuals make for freedom.

-Prior to reading the novel, students will engage with Binyavanga Wainaina's essay "How to Write About Africa" and Chimamanda Ngozi Adichie's TED Talk "The Danger of a Single Story" to explore how both texts call attention to the West's harmful stereotypes about Africa and Africans.
+Prior to reading the novel, students engage with Binyavanga Wainaina's essay "How to Write About Africa" and Chimamanda Ngozi Adichie's TED Talk "The Danger of a Single Story" to explore how both texts call attention to the West's harmful stereotypes about Africa and Africans.
 These readings prepare students for Purple Hibiscus, which uses a dynamic Nigerian main character, Kambili, to depict the complexity of postcolonial Nigerian experiences, thus interrupting the West's single stories about Africa.
 Through Kambili's voice, students learn about the detrimental ripple effects of colonialism, and they explore why it is sometimes necessary to defy tyrannical authority figures.

 Fishtank Plus for ELA